-Residence status in Norway The residence status of the persons who sell sex in Norway varies greatly.
+Residence status in Norway.
+The residence status of the persons who sell sex in Norway varies greatly.
 Some of them have come to Norway after marrying a Norwegian citizen, or on family reunification grounds.
 These persons have residence and work permits, and some are Norwegian citizens.
-This is particularly the case with women from Thailand.
 EU citizens who come to Norway can stay for up to three months while looking for work, or six months if they register as job-seekers with NAV.
 Many of the persons Pro Sentret encounters are staying in Norway under that arrangement.
 Some of the foreign persons who sell sexual services in Norway have a residence permit in another Schengen country.
-This is particularly true of women from Nigeria.
-They can come to Norway without a visa, and are allowed to stay for up to three months.
+They can enter Norway without a visa, and are allowed to stay for up to three months.
 Some of the people who are not EU or EEA citizens choose to seek asylum in Norway.
-We also know that a number of persons are in the country illegally.
-Victims of human trafficking can apply for a so-called period of reflection in Norway.
+We also know that some persons are in the country illegally.
+Victims of human trafficking can apply for a so-called reflection period in Norway.

 How prostitution is organised.
 Many foreign persons who sell sex in Norway have links to, pay or are controlled by a third party, although there is much variation in the exact arrangements, in how much is paid and in the level of control.
 The activities of these third parties are illegal in Norway.
 Within organised prostitution, in practice, it can often be difficult to distinguish between human trafficking and pimping.
 Human trafficking for prostitution involves elements of pimping, but not all pimping is trafficking.
 Paying part of what you earn to a third party often feels like exploitation.